noamkz/HomeTask/README.md

 Hi, This is my answer to three questions.
 I chose these questions because they seemed to be the most interesting even though the other questions look like that too; when I have time, I will solve them as well.
 I gave a lot of thought to each question, and I was happy that if something is not understood or seems not optimal, you will contact me so that I can explain and learn from the conclusions.

-On the questions:
+**On the questions:**

--In the Morse code's first question, there is a brief explanation on the home page of the "site" and a UML chart (class diagram).
+- In the Morse code's first question, there is a brief explanation on the home page of the "site" and a UML chart (class diagram).

--In the Phone Book question, I'm not sure if that was the intention to write to the disc as I did.
+- In the Phone Book question, I'm not sure if that was the intention to write to the disc as I did.
 I did not find a better way than to write a special serialization and deserialization.

--In the Search in log question
+- In the Search in log question
   There were several ways to do this search, like line-by-line reading, multi-thread whit thread-pool management, and my solution is Memory Mapped File.
 I tried them all, and from the tests I found that the latter is most effective.

 **I hope all got along, and we can work together.
 The company seems to me like the perfect place to work.**